SleepingSoul/sleep/README.md

 *git clone --recursive https://github.com/SleepingSoul/sleep*.\
 If you already cloned it without submodules, you should run\
 *git submodule update --init --recursive*
-- Go to *SleepEngine\scripts* and run *install_dependencies.bat*.
+- Go to *scripts* and run *install_dependencies.bat*.
 It will install all project dependencies and create a package.
 To read more what do we use for it, read [this page]() in our Wiki.
 - In the end of this script there will be this instruction:\
 *Install-Package sleep_dependencies -Source "..."* with your native path output in console.
 You should copy it, go to\
 *Visual Studio -> Tools -> Nuget -> Management Console*\